Tawnygoody/MS2-World-of-Rugby/README.md

             default scores and any previously saved scores.
 Only the top 15 scores will be displayed.
             - Leader Board reset button will clear the local storage and take the user to the home screen.
 A confirm message will alert the user before the local storage is cleared.

+### Personal Reflections
+Overall I am very happy with the final outcome of the project.
+I have been able to implement both Phase 1 & Phase 2 concepts to the final site.
+As I further increase my knowledge of Javascript, rather than having 3 different game pages for the different difficulty levels, I could use Javascript to build the layout dependant on the difficulty selected.

 # Technologies Used